What Does it Take to Be a Clerical Library Assistant?

-Clerical Library Assistant Job Description Compile records, sort, shelve, issue, and receive library materials such as books, electronic media, pictures, cards, slides and microfilm.
+Job Description & Duties Compile records, sort, shelve, issue, and receive library materials such as books, electronic media, pictures, cards, slides and microfilm.
 Locate library materials for loan and replace material in shelving area, stacks, or files according to identification number and title.
 Register patrons to permit them to borrow books, periodicals, and other library materials.

 - Schedule, supervise, and train clerical workers, volunteers, student assistants, and other library employees.

-When polled, Clerical Library Assistants say the following skills are most frequently used in their jobs:
+These are the skills Clerical Library Assistants say are the most useful in their careers:

 Service Orientation: Actively looking for ways to help people.